 Despite their widely known health risks, PFAS-containing firefighting foams have been used for decades, especially at airports and military bases and facilities throughout the country.
 As a result, countless firefighters have been put at risk for several different types of cancer — all of which have been linked to PFAS exposure from firefighting foam.

-Exposure to PFAS-containing firefighting foams can cause firefighters to develop:
+Exposure to PFAS-containing foams can cause firefighters to develop multiple types of cancer, including:

 - Renal cancer